 - Cut the bacon into 1 inch pieces.
 Dice the cooked liver, meat and fat, mix with the bacon, onions, and the seasonings except the wine and milk powder.
 Grind the mixture through the small die of a meat grinder.

-- Chill your meat mixture for 15 minutes then pass iit through the small die again.
+- Chill your meat mixture in the freezer for 15 minutes then pass iit through the small die again.
 Repeat the process once more so that you've ground the meat 3 times.

 - Transfer the mixture to a stand mixer and add the wine and ⅓ of the milk powder.
 Begin to mix on low speed.
 Keep a towel wrapped around the bowl to prevent milk powder from getting everywhere.
 Gradually add the rest of the milk powder.